sidsomani2005/Manimator/README.md

 ## Demo

-Check out the [Manimator Demo]() for a detailed overview and demo of Manimator's capabilities.
+Check out the [Manimator Demo](https://devpost.com/software/manimator) on Devpost for a detailed overview and demo of Manimator's capabilities.
+<br></br>

 ## Contributing